mmul-it/training/Platforming-Kubernetes-With-Operators/Kubernetes-Operators-Helm.md

 mariadb-0   LoadBalancer   10.96.129.190   192.168.99.222   3306:32128/TCP   28s
 ```

-The service is exposed and accessible, by installing the mariadb package (`yum
+The service is exposed and accessible, by installing the mariadb package (`sudo
+yum -y install mariadb` for Red Hat based systems and `sudo apt install -y
--y install mariadb`) and then invoke:
+mariadb` for Debian based systems) and then invoke:

 ```console
 $ mysql -h 192.168.99.222 -u root -pmariadb